microsoft/AzureTRE/docs/tre-admins/setup-instructions/getting-started.md

 The files for the dev container are located in `/.devcontainer/` folder.

-!!! tip
-    An alternative of running the development container locally is to use [GitHub Codespaces](https://docs.github.com/en/codespaces).

 ## Clone the Azure TRE Git repository

 1. Clone the Azure TRE Git repository on GitHub to your local computer.